F1rst-Unicorn/stocks/manual/development/deployment-testing.md

 After the package has been built all you need to do is running the server/src/ test/system/bin/vm-deployment-test.sh script.
 It will locate the package you built depending on the version number.
-Then it resets the VM to a clean state.
-After that two ansible scripts will be started on the VM, one for installing, and one for deploying.
-The deployment script will just do the same as described in manual/server-admin/server- installation.md.
+Two ansible scripts will be started on the VM, one for installing, and one for deploying.
+The deployment script will just do the same as described in manual/server-admin/server-installation.md.
 After successful setup the server will be tested from a mock client which calls on all the available endpoints and verifies the answers from the server.
 It also tests the creation of new devices (with certificate handling) as well